openpermissions/repository-srv/Repository_from_AMI.md

 **Restart nginx**
 ```
 sudo nginx -s reload
-(or just sudo nginx if it hasn't been started before)
 ```
-If it wasn’t already running then just
+If it wasn’t already running (you get an error when doing the above) then just
 ```
 sudo nginx
 ```